 High energy students.
 You’ve known a few in your time.
 You’ve taught a few.
 You’re the parent to a few.
 It takes energy just to keep up with these kids, let alone to teach them.
 And with the pressures of standardized testing, with kindergarten being the new first grade, teaching high energy students can be challenging to say the least.
 It’s easy to think that more time outside and more play is the solution, which it may be, but few schools and schedules allow for that.

 Instead, try these five simple tips for teaching high energy students that don’t involve more activity.
 Scroll below to check out our tips!
-Then, join The Plato Pack to receive access to all of our math and literacy centers, STEM challenges, digital games and more!
+Then, become a VIP Plato Pack member so you can get all of the tools, strategies and support you need to reach ALL of your learners.

 This post contains Amazon affiliate links.